gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 #### [Six Channel Analog PCB link](../../hardware/releases/sca00/)
 The six channel analog (SCA) card with ADC that removably connects into the IPS mainboard.
 In this directory are the files needed for PCB fabrication and a list of all components for the board.

+One SCA board per IPS board.
+For example, one SCA supports 88 piano hammers.

 #### [Integrated Processing System PCB link](../../hardware/releases/ips20/)
 The Integrated Processing System (IPS) mainboard.
 In this directory are the files needed for PCB fabrication and a list of all components for the board.

+One IPS board for hammers and optionally a second IPS board for dampers.

 ## Optional Components